 3. Think realistically

 The best way to combat disappointment is to manage our own expectations.
-It is admirable to see the best in people, but we also need to be careful not to mix the ideal version of them to the version of them that they show to us.
+It is admirable to see the best in people, but we also need to be careful not to mix the ideal version of them with the version that they show to us.

 Or better yet, have realistic expectations in the first place.
-See them as how they are, not how we want them to be.
+See them for who they are, not how we want them to be.
 The more we set our expectations based on how people really are, the less disappointed we become.
-In turn, this will also make you a better friend.

 Observe behavior patterns and ask yourself the following questions: